Governmental Plan Determination Letter FAQs

 2. Will the IRS allow a governmental plan that has never received a determination letter to apply for one now, without submitting documentation for all years of the plan’s existence?

 Yes.
-While the IRS may, as part of the application process, request verification of prior plan documentation, verification of timely amendment for GUST is generally sufficient for governmental plans.
+The IRS may, as part of the application process, request verification of prior plan documentation, as the review will take into account all Cumulative Lists issued prior to 2016.

 3. What if the plan has not been timely amended and has never received a determination letter or received one a long time ago?